The VICE Guide to Los Angeles

 939 S. Figueroa Street, Los Angeles, CA 90015

 Fight it as long as you care to, but eventually you’ll find yourself at one of LA’s many poolside bars.
-You’ll hate yourself (and your body) if you go to brofests like The Standard or Roosevelt, but Hotel Fig’s disheveled, quirky building and better curated beats brings the douchiness down to more manageable levels.
+You’ll hate yourself (and your body) if you go to brofests like The Standard or Roosevelt, but Hotel Fig’s disheveled, quirky building and decent music brings the douchiness down to more manageable levels.
 After a couple drinks you might even begrudgingly have a good time.
+It’s closed right now, but is scheduled to reopen in time for pool season.

 The Overpass

-Note: Update: A listing has been removed from this post due to unreliable information about the venue.